 Christmas is approaching fast, and many businesses are relying on gift card sales this year more than ever.
 The law surrounding VAT on gift cards changed recently to align legislation with the EU.
 That’s why we’ve put together everything you need to know about selling gift cards and/or vouchers as a business.

-Hearing of this news, one of our clients posed an interesting question.
+Hearing of this legislation change, one of our clients posed an interesting question.
 This client owns a very lovely bookshop in Norfolk and they wanted to start selling gift cards.
 The question asked was whether VAT must be declared at the point of sale of the gift cards, or once they have been redeemed for goods.

 On the face of it, this seems like an easy question to answer because books are zero-rated, meaning VAT wouldn’t need to be declared at any point.
 It isn’t quite as simple as that though, because it isn’t just books that are sold in the bookshop.
-There is also a vast array of book-related items on offer such as bookmarks and bookends as well as merchandise such as mugs and bags.
+There is also a vast array of book-related items on offer such as bookmarks and bookends, as well as merchandise such as mugs and bags.

 This is where it gets a little more complicated.
 Many of the non-book items aren’t zero-rated, so VAT must be paid on them.
 The question remains then, does our client need to declare VAT on the sale of gift cards or at the point where the goods are redeemed?